Wiring & accessories of a Pick-to-Light system

 Different types of wiring

 With serial cabling, two connection terminals are installed in a mounting rail.
 One at the beginning and one at the end of the rail.
-Thus the rails are connected serially in a row.
+Thus, the rails are connected serially in a row.
 The end is always connected to the beginning.

-The maximum length of the rails and the cables depends on the number of compartment displays connected and, from experience, should not exceed 200m.
+The maximum length of the rails and the cables depends on the number of connected compartment displays and from experience should not exceed 200m.